Bank Holiday delivery & collection

 The most common type of migraine is migraine without aura – it’s thought that 70-90% of people with the condition have this type.

-This type of migraine causes the symptoms described above: a throbbing pain, usually on one side of the head, which affects your ability to do normal activities.
+This type of migraine causes these symptoms: a throbbing pain, usually on one side of the head, which affects your ability to do normal activities.
 The pain will worsen if you exercise, even gently e.g. by walking or going up the stairs.
 You may be sensitive to light and sound, and you might feel sick and throw up, or have diarrhoea.
-The symptoms will usually last between four and 72 hours.

 Migraine with aura